Must-Have Websites for Homeschooling in 2022

-This is a list of great websites for homeschooling or for parents who want to supplement a public or private school curriculum.
-I've only included websites that provide high quality educational content covering language arts, math, science, social studies, and more.
+Homeschoolers are always on the lookout for excellent online educational tools to supplement learning.
+This is a list of some great educational websites covering language arts, math, science, social studies, and more.
 Some of these websites are free while others require a paid subscription.
 The prices listed here are subject to change.

 Time4Learning.com is a full online curriculum for kindergarten through 12th grade.
 It can be used as a sole curriculum or as a supplement.
 The Language Arts and Math are typically animated and interactive.
 However, the other subjects like science are mainly text based.
 The text based lessons have lots of quizzes to ensure students understand the material.
 There are some science related interactive activities in addition to the text based lessons.
-A subscription costs $25 a month for the first student and $15 for each additional student.
+A subscription costs $19.95 a month for the first K-8 student and $15 for each additional student.
+High schoolers cost $30 a month.

 BrainPop and BrainPop Jr

 BrainPop Jr is for kindergarten through 3rd grade.
 BrainPop is appropriate for 4th grade through middle school.
-Using the "Home" option, a subscription to BrainPop Jr costs $99 a year while BrainPop costs $115.
+Using the "Home" option, a subscription to BrainPop Jr costs $14.95 a month while BrainPop costs $15.95.
+You can get a combo for $19.95.

 Newsela (News English Language Arts) is a free website that provides news articles at various reading levels.
 You can set an appropriate reading level for each of your kids.
 The articles are all based on current events and include politics, science, law, sports, and money.
 This is a great way to introduce your kids to simplified news articles while improving their reading skills.
 Most articles have a short comprehension quiz.
 To use this site, create a parent account and then you can add each of your kids as students.
 They'll each have their own account.